OrdinaryCosmos/udacity_react_project2/README.md

 2.  run `npm install ` or `yarn add` to install all dependencies.
 3.  run `npm start` or `yarn start` to start the app.
 4.  view the website on localhost:3000
-5.  on the login page, pick a user to login.
-Otherwise, you can only view the "leader board" page.
+5.  the website is only open to authenticated user, so make sure pick a user to login on "login".
-6.  on the question page, you can pick a question to answer.
+6.  on the question page, you can view all the answered and unanswered questions.
+Click on the "poll" button under each question will redirect you to the detail page of each question.
+You will be prompted to answer the question and view the poll result.
-7.   on the creat new question page, you can start a new question.
+7.   click on the "create new question " tab to create a new question.
+All you need to input are two options for each"would you rather" question and submit.
+8.   click on the "leader board" tab to view the current scores of all users.
+Scores are calculated based on how many questions each user has answered and created.
+9.   don't forget to click the log out button the upper right corner after you are done.

 ###Enjoy!